revault/practical-revault/messages.md

 #### `sig`

-Sent by a stakeholder wallet at any point in time to share the signature for a transaction with all other stakeholders and all managers (in the case of unvault and cancel transactions).
+Sent by a stakeholder wallet at any point in time to share the signature for a transaction with all other stakeholders and all managers.
+Note that the managers are able to poll the Emergency transactions signatures from the coordinator.
+However, since they are not able to reconstruct the transactions (they don't know the `scriptPubKey`) they can't use them to DOS the operations by broadcasting them to the Bitcoin network.

 The wallet can safely post its signature for the `cancel` and `emergency`s of each `vault` without waiting for others.
 However, it must wait for everyone to have signed the `cancel` and `emergency` transactions and its watchtower to have verified and stored the signature before possibly sharing its signature for the unvault transaction.

-The signature for the emergency transaction is encrypted using the static public key of each of the other stakeholders.
-(FIXME: link to the ceremony)
-We currently use `X25519-XSalsa20-Poly1305` for the encryption of the signature.

 A wallet is not bound to share its signature for the unvault transaction.
 This flexibility allows "unactive vaults": a multisig which is not spendable by default but still guarded